gangweiX/IGEV/README.md

 -Alternatively, you can use `float32` precision by setting `--precision_dtype float32`.

 ### Training with bfloat16
-1. Before you start training, make sure you have hardware that supports bfloat16 and the right environment set up for mixed precision training.
-Create the environment and install dependencies into it:
+Before you start training, make sure you have hardware that supports bfloat16 and the right environment set up for mixed precision training.
+Then you can train the model with bfloat16 precision:
-    ```Shell
-    conda create -n IGEV_bf16 python=3.8
-    conda activate IGEV_bf16
-    bash env_bfloat16.sh
-    ```

-2. Then you can train the model with bfloat16 precision:
    ```Shell
     python train_stereo.py --mixed_precision --precision_dtype bfloat16
     ```